Akdenizg/maritime-chatter-generation/README.md

 We use **Llama 3.1 8B** with an adapted [Self-Instruct method](https://doi.org/10.48550/arXiv.2212.10560) to augment manually created seed instances.
 The model is fine-tuned using Low-Rank Adaptation (LoRA).

-Evaluation metrics include format accuracy, information accuracy, and uniqueness.
+Evaluation metrics include format accuracy, information accuracy, uniqueness, and logical coherence.

 📘 See `Methodology.md` for detailed technical information.